skmpf/airbnb-react-native/README.md

 ## Overview

 A replica of Airbnb mobile application made in React Native / Expo.
-6 screens are availables : Login, Signup, Home, Room, Around Me and Profile.
+6 screens are availables: Login, Signup, Home, Room, Around Me and Profile.

 ## Screenshots